Twigest

 Can't Follow Specific Accounts

 Want to keep tabs on a competitor's X account or an industry leader?
-Google Alerts can't do that — it only does keyword searches on the web.
+Google Alerts is built around indexed web pages, while Twigest continuously tracks the X accounts you choose.

 Side-by-Side Comparison